Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to

-The first term is (twice) the average change of $\pot$.
-The second term, as we show below, quantifies the fluctuations of $\pot$, and it is always nonnegative (since $e^x-x-1\ge 0$ for all $x$).
-Therefore, since excess EPR is nonnegative, the generalized free energy must obey
+The first term is twice the average change of $\pot$ due to reaction fluxes.
+As we show below, the second term quantifies the fluctuations of $\pot$, and it is always nonnegative (since $e^x-x-1\ge 0$ for all $x$).
+Since excess EPR is nonnegative, the generalized potential obeys

-This suggests that the system evolves down the direction of the generalized free energy.
-This is analogous to $-\dtp^\top \poteq\ge 0$ from Eq.~\eqref{eq:eprLossFE}, which implies that passive systems loose free energy when relaxing.
-However, in active systems, $\potopt$ does not have to be the gradient of any state function (like $\mathcal{F}$).
-Therefore, the dynamical evolution of an active system cannot always be expressed as a gradient flow, as it can for a passive system.
-This is consistent with the fact that some nonlinear active systems, such as oscillatory and chaotic systems, do not have global stability.